Martinez Familia Sangeros: Growth and death of El Gran

 The Puerto Rican mafia made a reported total of $10 million from loan sharking, extortion and renting properties.
 The mafia would extort small businesses, street gangs and judges.
 They promised these people protection and would have them pay the mafia a sueldo as high as $10,000-$4.9 million.
 They would blackmail businesses and ask owners to pay them for protection every week.
 They gave out loans to people around the island and New York, to lawyers, business owners and ordinary people.
-Carlos Martinez gave a loan of $48,627 to an illegal Colombian immigrant by the name of Javier Alvarez, living in Florida.
+Carlos Martine gave a loan of $48,627 to an illegal Colombian immigrant by the name of Javier Alvarez, living in Florida.
 Alvarez refused to pay back the loan with interest and returned only $13,000 back to the mafia.
 Carlos (El Copa) had him kidnapped, brought to Puerto Rico and buried alive somewhere on the island.
 Carlos was responsible for earning more than $385 million for the Family through international deals and investments.
 He was responsible for several kidnappings and the murder of the Quiñones family in 2007, in which he was sentenced to 5 years in prison due to his close ties with the judge.
 Upon his release in 2011, he was stabbed in the Rio Piedras Penitentiary (also known in Puerto Rico as "Oso Blanco").
 Carlos was rushed to the Hospital San Francisco where he died four hours later.
 Quitoni had a Venganza placed for $1 million for whoever killed the man responsible; the inmate was murdered a week after Carlos's death.